laygond/Behavioral-Cloning/README.md

 ├── udacity-logo.png
 └── workspace_utils.py
 ```

-To meet specifications, the project will require submitting five files:
-* model.py (script used to create and train the model)
-* drive.py (script to drive the car - feel free to modify this file)
-* model.h5 (a trained Keras model)
-* a report writeup file (either markdown or pdf)
 * video.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)
 This README file describes how to output the video in the "Details About Files In This Directory" section.

-The Project
+## The Project Overview
----

 The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior
 * Design, train and validate a model that predicts a steering angle from image data
 * Use the model to drive the vehicle autonomously around the first track in the simulator.
-The vehicle should remain on the road for an entire loop around the track.
-* Summarize the results with a written report

 ### Dependencies
 This lab requires: